 Going into June’s meeting, a trio of bar licenses where available for would be bar owners.
 A cornucopia by Utah standards.
 Another may become available in July with another for sure in September.
 Hive 435 Taphouse in St. George was the sole business approved this month, pushing two licenses into the July meeting.

 The Fifth returned after April’s meeting where their license of 18 years was rescinded.
 According to DABC staff the Bountiful bar had failed to remove alcohol from their premises following their license forfeiture.
 Combined with faulty ID scanners and continued issues in contacting the licensee, the application was denied.

 Tim Ryan from Bout Time Pub & Grub spoke before commissioners on why their upcoming Vineyard location should receive one of the currency available licenses (ahead of their projected September opening date).
 Citing their existing businesses successes and the failure to secure Kimi’s former bar license in a private sale (see May’s meeting).

-Commissioner Jacobsen strongly rebuffed the overtures from Ryan – suggesting the brand was asking for preferential treatment in moving ahead of other businesses in request of a license.
+Commissioner Jacobson strongly rebuffed the overtures from Ryan – suggesting the brand was asking for preferential treatment in moving ahead of other businesses in request of a license.
 Remember – commissioners are currently keen to hand out licenses only when a bar is ready to open – and not before.
-Jacbsen noted, “I think it’s wrong for you to ask this commission to give you preference based on prior purchases and whatever relationship you had with Kimi’s.”
+Jacobson noted, “I think it’s wrong for you to ask this commission to give you preference based on prior purchases and whatever relationship you had with Kimi’s.”

 Other operators on the waitlist, and their expected opening dates include: